List of Pokémon Trading Card Game sets: Pokémon Base Set

-Set (第1弾スターターパック & 第1弾拡張パック 1st Starter & Expansion Pack) is the name given to the first expansion of cards and Theme Decks for the Pokémon Trading Card Game.
+Base Set (第1弾スターターパック & 第1弾拡張パック 1st Starter & Expansion Pack) is the name given to the first expansion of cards and Theme Decks for the Pokémon Trading Card Game.
 Released in Japan on October 20, 1996, one month after Bandai Pokémon Carddass 100 Pocket Monster Part 1 and in the United States on January 9, 1999.
 It is the only set not to have a set logo or symbol (except error "no symbol" Jungle cards).
 It is one of limited number of sets to include a full set of basic Energy cards.
 The set also contained Double Colorless Energy, the first special Energy card.
 Merchandising also included four theme decks, based on different strategies (offensive, defensive, tactical and speed).
 A 2-player starter package was also available, which included two half-sized decks, markers, a player's guide, a rulebook, and a playmat.

 "1st edition" print and early ("2nd issue") prints have a slightly different design than the standard "unlimited" ("3rd issue") prints.
 These early prints are generally brighter in color, use a thinner font, have the year 1999 included in the copyright notice, and lack the shadow around the pictures.
 Because of this, these cards are known as "shadowless" cards among collectors.
 Since there were fewer 1st edition and "shadowless" cards printed, these are rarer than the "unlimited" print. ("4th issue") cards have the year 2000 included in their copyright notices, these were released exclusively in Europe.